jphmrst/PLC/src/plc/fp/Naturals.lagda.md

 future chapters.
 Information on pragmas can be found in the Agda documentation.

+### Naturals, strings and characters

+As in most languages, functions in Agda's standard libraries will relate different primitive types.
+For example, in `Data.String`,

+ - The function `length` returns the number of characters in a string as a `ℕ`.

+       length "hello"

+ - The function `replicate` forms a string by repeating a character a given number of times.

+       replicate 10 'd'

+(Note that these expressions will have an odd behavior if you `C-c C-n` them from this file.
+This file uses our demo version of ℕ, where `Data.String` and `Data.Char` use the standard library version of ℕ.  To try out the expressions in this section, load the next file `NatData.lagda.md`, which uses `Data.Nat` instead of this file's module.)

 ## Unicode

 This chapter uses the following unicode: